abe287/reddit-auto-saver/README.md

 ## Setup
 #### Part 1
-For this to work you will have to get your Private RSS Feed url for your reddit account, you can find it at the link below.
-Select the JSON box next to the "your saved links" option (look at the image below for refrence). https://ssl.reddit.com/prefs/feeds/
+For this to work, you will have to get your Private RSS Feed URL for your reddit account, you can find it at the link below.
+Select the JSON box next to the "your saved links" option (look at the image below for reference). https://ssl.reddit.com/prefs/feeds/
 ![alt text](https://i.ibb.co/j8QQfjP/Screenshot-2022-02-06-224649.png)
-Once you have the url to your RSS Feed paste it inside the RSS.txt file
+Once you have the URL to your RSS Feed, paste it inside the RSS.txt file

 #### Part 2
 If you do not already have the requests module install it